scrim-network/Ruckertetal_DAIS_2016/Ruckert_2017_DAIS_Code/README.txt

     DAIS Model:
 Shaffer, G.: Formulation, calibration and validation of the DAIS model (version 1), a simple Antarctic ice sheet model sensitive to variations of sea level and ocean subsurface temperature, Geoscientific Model Development, 7(4), 1803–1818, 2014.

+Please enjoy the code and offer us any and all of your suggestions.
+Thanks!
+Kelsey Ruckert (klr324@psu.edu)